 Once you know who your target market is or identified your ideal target audience, then you need to take the key step in this process of market research.
 Now, it’s time to get up from your chair and go outside.
 Yes, you need to get out, go and talk to your potential customers or target market.
 It is called primary market research.
 You can also do online surveys, but there is no alternative to talking to your prospective customers.
 You will get deep insights into your potential customers by seeing their work and get a better understanding of how they make buying decisions by talking with them.
 No survey will ever give you all these details.

 Find out if your market is big enough

-After identifying your target market or potential customers and validated it by talking to them, you need to do some in-depth research to find out either your target market is a big enough to sustain your business.
-If it is not big enough to sustain your competitors and your business, then consider changing your product and services you are offering.
-For instance, if you have only a few thousands of prospective customers in your target market, try to sell to them or sell at a higher price to create a profitable and sustainable business.
+After identifying your target market or potential customers and validated it by talking to them, you need to do some in-depth research to find out either your target market is big enough to sustain your business.
+If it is not big enough to sustain your competitors and your business, then consider changing the product and services you are offering.
+For instance, if you have only a few thousand prospective customers in your target market, try to sell to them or sell at a higher price to create a profitable and sustainable business.

 Document your findings

 The final step in the entire market research process is to document what you find.
 If you want to know how formal your documentation should be, it relies on how you plan on using it.
 If you want to share your findings with your partners and your team in your business, then you can communicate informally.
 If you are looking for angel investors, then you need to write more formal market research and do market forecasts as well.
 Write a formal market analysis for your business’s investors.
 Now here a question arises that how to present your market research.